sharpangles/platform/libraries/ops/README.md

 The point is that there is no 'declarative vs imperative' war.
 It's just that strong achitectures treat them like oil and water, strictly separated.
 This library attempts to do this, living mostly in the declarative middle.
 The configuration and buildup of the network via factories would serve as the top imperative layer, where control flow is ultimately created.
-The operations model (connectors, connections, trackers, interfaces, etc...) exposes most of its customizable actions as an imperative async/await surface.
+The operations model (connectors, connections, trackers, interfaces, etc...) exposes most of its customizable actions as an imperative async/await surface, while mapping those executions to observable transitions.
+Container objects (trackers, systems, interfaces) expose synchronous points of extensibility to add components.
+Connection objects (connectors, connections) provide async extension points

 ## Key concepts